szstonelee/gointernal/nil.md

 assert(_ptr != nullptr);
 ```

-Or From Java's view, it looks like
+Or from Java's view, it looks like
 ```
 _ptr = null;  // when constructed